-The Prague State Opera (Státní opera) stages a varied programme of opera and ballet by Verdi, Tchaikovsky, Puccini, Rossini, Donizetti, Prokofiev and other well-known composers.
+The Prague State Opera (Státní opera Praha) stages a varied programme of opera and ballet by Verdi, Tchaikovsky, Puccini, Rossini, Donizetti, Prokofiev and other well-known composers.

 However, the optimism was short lived.
-Within a few years Czechoslovakia became a communist state, a regime where opera was considered elitist.
-Performances became few and far between, and the opera house building suffered great neglect.
+Within a few years Czechoslovakia became a communist state, a regime in which opera was considered elitist.
+Performances were rare and the building suffered neglect.

-For listings and to book tickets for the Prague State Opera: Prague opera and ballet.
+For listings and to book tickets for the Prague State Opera: opera and ballet.